RoboPhred/node-microinject/README.md

 the subset of InversifyJS my projects were using.
 Despite this, microinject is not a fork.
 It has been written from the ground up, and borrows InversifyJS conventions where appropriate.

 This incarnation of the library is once again a rewrite, as the original has been lost.
-As such, this library has little real-world testing and no adopters to speak of.
-Tests are forthcomming, but be sure to evaluate its behavior for correctness before using it in your own projects.

 # Design philosophy